Hardik0175/Neural_Net_Project/README.md

 ```R
 register_google(key = "[your key]", write = TRUE)
 ```
-5. Run the Code and Loading of Maps will take some time.
+5. Run the Code and Loading of Maps could take some time.

 ## Los Angeles MAP
 ![Not Found](Images/LA_map_AND_Grid.png)